Medical Priority Request for Housing

 Springfield College recognizes the importance of providing reasonable accommodations in its housing policies and practices for individuals with disabilities to participate fully in the college housing program.
 Students with medical, psychological, or other disability-related needs can request housing accommodation in our residence halls.

-Individuals with documented disabilities who reside or intend to reside in College housing must contact the Health Center if they wish to request a housing accommodation.
-The Health Center is responsible for evaluating whether to grant or deny requests for reasonable accommodation in College housing.
-In evaluating the request, the Health Center may consult with the Office of Residence Life, or the Academic Success Center, as necessary, to determine whether the requested accommodation is necessary and reasonable.
-Students seeking housing accommodations, including the request for air conditioning, must submit a letter from a licensed professional with supportive documentation annually to the Health Center.
+Individuals with documented disabilities who reside or intend to reside in College housing must contact the Disability and Accessibility Services (DAS) if they wish to request a housing accommodation.
+DAS is responsible for evaluating whether to grant or deny requests for reasonable accommodation in College housing.
+In evaluating the request, DAS may consult with other campus officials, as necessary, to determine whether the requested accommodation is necessary and reasonable.

 Note: Requests for single rooms (as an accommodation) based solely on a desire to have a “quiet, undisturbed place to study” will be granted only in very unusual circumstances.
 By virtue of the shared facilities, resources, and number of people living under one roof, it is not logical to assume that having a private room would provide for such quiet, distraction-free space to any appreciable degree beyond living in a standard double room.